 We currently generate a substantial majority of our revenues from Paid Content distribution.
 We also generate a portion of our revenues from online advertising.
 We plan to strengthen revenue contribution from our other monetization methods, such as monetizing content on our platform via adaptations into film, streaming series and other rich media formats.
-We currently have various business models for IP Adaptations, including licensing out the rights to adapt content created by certain creators to intellectual property adaptation partners (e.g., studios, publishers, financiers, distributors, producers and potential buyers), participating in the preproduction phase for such adaptations, co-producing or investing in production for such adaptation business and have a limited track record of, or experience in, generating substantial revenues from such adaptations.
+We currently have various business models for IP Adaptations, including licensing out the rights to adapt content created by certain creators to intellectual property adaptation partners (e.g., studios, publishers, financiers, distributors, producers and potential buyers), participating in the preproduction phase for such adaptations, co-producing or investing in production for such adaptations alongside intellectual property adaptation partners and directly funding the entire project for such adaptations.
+We are in the early stage of our adaptation business and have a limited track record of, or experience in, generating substantial revenues from such adaptations.
 If our adaptation initiative does not enhance our monetization ability or enable us to develop new approaches to monetization, we may not be able to substantially increase our revenues or recover any associated costs.
 In addition, we may in the future introduce new services to further diversify our revenue streams, including services with which we have little or no prior development or operating experience.
 If these new or enhanced services fail to engage users, customers or content partners, we may fail to attract or retain users or to generate sufficient revenues to justify our investments and our business and operating results may suffer as a result.